elastic/go-elasticsearch/README.md

 ## Usage

-The `elasticsearch` package ties together two separate packages for calling the Elasticsearch APIs and transferring data over HTTP: `esapi` and `estransport`, respectively.
+The `elasticsearch` package ties together two separate packages for calling the Elasticsearch APIs and transferring data over HTTP: `esapi` and `elastictransport`, respectively.

 Use the `elasticsearch.NewDefaultClient()` function to create the client with the default settings.